codeigniter4/CodeIgniter4/contributing/workflow.md

 > git push --force-with-lease origin your-branch
 ```

-As a faster alternative, you can still securely sign commits without the `-S` option in `git commit` by setting `git config --global commit.gpgsign true` and `git config --global user.signingkey 3AC5C34371567BD2` to all local repositories.
-Without the `--global` option, the change is applied to one local repository only.
+As a faster alternative, you can still securely sign commits without the `-S`

-> **Note**
-> `3AC5C34371567BD2` is your GPG Key ID
+option in `git commit`.
+See [Set Default Signing](./signing.md#set-default-signing).

 ### Changing a Commit Message